unimined/JvmDowngrader/README.md

 ex. `java -jar JvmDowngrader-all.jar -c 52 shade -p "shade/prefix" -t input.jar output.jar`

-The class version can be replaced with a path to the pre-downgraded api jar to save time.
+The class version can be replaced with a path to the pre-downgraded api jar to save time, using `-d`.

+#### License Concerns

+Some people think that shading would mean they're bound by the stricter GPL license.
+I don't belive this to be the case.

+For the purpose of Licensing, the produced jar from this task should be considered a "Combined Work", as it contains the original code from the input jar and the shaded code from jvmdowngrader's api.

+And this does mean that you shouldn't need to use the *exact* same license, as long as you comply with section 4 of the LGPL.
+Running this tool, should be a thing the end-user is capable of doing, thus section 4.d.0 is satisfied as long as your project provides the pre-shaded jar as well, or alternatively provides source code to build said jar (or this jar).

 ## Runtime Downgrading